Conflicts of Interest

 General Rule Against Accepting Gifts

-The Foundation discourages acceptance of gifts by directors, staff and investment committee members or a related party to avoid a perception that Foundation business decisions could be influenced by such gifts.
-Gifts include anything of value, including, meals, loans, tickets for events, or other entertainment and payments to or for the benefit of a director, investment committee member or staff.
+The Foundation discourages acceptance of gifts by Covered Persons or a related party of theirs from any other party doing or seeking to do business with the Foundation to avoid a perception that Foundation business decisions could be influenced by such gifts.
+Gifts include anything of value, including meals, loans, tickets for events, or other entertainment and payments to or for the benefit of a Covered Person or a related party of theirs.

 In limited circumstances, a reasonable gift may be accepted.
-In considering whether to accept a gift, directors, investment committee members and staff should consult the guidance memorandum prepared by the general counsel related to this policy.
+In considering whether to accept a gift, Covered Persons should consult the guidance memorandum prepared by the VP/GC and attached as an Exhibit hereto.

-The Foundation may require that any employment-related gift be returned.
+The Foundation may require that any gift a Covered Person receives in the course of their MacArthur work and employment be returned.

 Gift Registry

-Unless excused below, all gifts in excess of $100 received as a representative of the Foundation should be reported to the general counsel who will keep a registry reflecting the nature of the gift and the approximate value and report annually to the audit committee on the registry.
+Unless excused below, all gifts of $100 or more (or gifts received from the same person or entity aggregating $100 or more) received as a representative of the Foundation should be reported to the VP/GC who will keep a registry reflecting the nature of the gift and the approximate value and report annually to the Audit Committee on the registry.

 Gifts required to be registered should generally be applied to the overall benefit of the Foundation to the extent practical.
 The following do not have to be reported: